Charles Keating: Marriage and family

 Keating married Mary Elaine Fette in 1949.
 She was an athletically-minded Catholic from an established Cincinnati family.
-They had six children: daughters Kathleen, Mary, Maureen, Elaine, and Elizabeth, and a son, Charles Keating III.
+They had six children, including Charles Keating III.

-His daughter Mary married Gary Hall, who would go on to swim in the 1968, 1972, and 1976 Summer Olympics, winning a medal in each one.
-Charles Keating III swam in the 1976 Summer Olympics, finishing fifth in the 200-meter breaststroke.
+His daughter Mary married Gary Hall, who would go on to swim in the 1968, 1972 and 1976 Summer Olympics, winning a medal in each one.
 Keating's grandson Gary Hall Jr. competed in the 1996, 2000, and 2004 Summer Olympics as a swimmer and won ten medals overall.

 Another Keating grandson, Chief petty officer Charles Keating IV, a Navy SEAL, was killed at age 31 in combat with ISIS in Iraq in 2016.
 He was posthumously awarded the Navy Cross for his actions in combat.

 Early legal and business career

 After law school graduation, Keating did spot legal work for the FBI, then joined a law firm doing corporate law.
 On the side, he entered the business world where his ventures involved selling life insurance, running a fruit stand, and working for Roto-Rooter.

 In 1952, along with his brother, William, and a mutual friend from law school, he became a founding partner of the Cincinnati law firm Keating, Muething & Klekamp.
 Beginning in the late 1950s they took on Carl Lindner Jr. as a client.
 Lindner was rapidly accumulating ice cream stores, supermarkets, real estate, and savings and loans, and soon essentially became Keating's sole client.
 In 1956, he filed requests for Q clearances on behalf of a small company of former Los Alamos Scientific Laboratory scientists with an office in Newtown, Ohio; unknown to Keating, the FBI suspected the application was fraudulent and launched an investigation of him, but no charges were made.
 Keating was admitted to the U.S. Supreme Court bar in 1958.

 In 1960, Lindner and Keating created American Financial Corporation, a holding company of Lindner's disparate businesses that created further subsidiaries and financial instruments, all doing business with each other.
 Keating was named to the board of directors of the company in 1963.